Michigan Academic Standards

 U3.
 USHG ERA 3 – REVOLUTION AND THE NEW NATION (1754 - 1800)

 U3.1.
 Causes of the American Revolution – Identify the major political, economic, and ideological reasons for the American Revolution.

 5 – U3.1.1.
-Describe the role of the French and Indian War, how British policy toward the colonies in America changed from 1763 to 1775, and colonial dissatisfaction with the new policy.
-(E)
+Describe how the French and Indian War affected British policy toward the colonies and subsequent colonial dissatisfaction with the new policy.

 5 – U3.1.2.
-Describe the causes and effects of events such as the Stamp Act, Boston Tea Party, the Intolerable Acts, and the Boston Massacre.
+Describe the causes and effects of events such as the Stamp Act, the Boston Massacre, the Boston Tea Party, and the Intolerable Acts.

 5 – U3.2.1.
-Describe the advantages and disadvantages of each side during the American Revolution with respect to military leadership, geography, types of resources, and incentives.
-(E)
+Describe the advantages and disadvantages each side had during the American Revolution with respect to military leadership, geography, types of resources, and motivations.

 5 – U3.2.2.
-Describe the importance of Valley Forge, Battle of Saratoga, and Battle of Yorktown in the American Revolution.
+Describe the importance of Valley Forge, the Battle of Saratoga, and the Battle of Yorktown in the American Revolution.

 5 – U3.2.3.
-Compare the role of women, African Americans, American Indians, and France in helping shape the outcome of the war.
+Investigate the role of women, enslaved and freed Africans, Indigenous Peoples, and France in helping shape the outcome of the war.